New Netflix Documentary Shows Why Companies Need to Stop Overvaluing Academic Pedigree

 Which is understandable.
 After all, elite schools pride themselves on “holistic” evaluations of prospective students that include a review of grades, test scores, essays, activities, community service, and reference letters.
-But college applications reveal more about students’ experience than their potential, and even the so-called aptitude tests have proven to be of little predictive value.
-So the screening that colleges do may actually be of little or no value to employers.
+But college applications reveal more about a student’s experience than their potential, and even the so-called aptitude tests have proven to be of little predictive value.
+So, the screening that colleges do may actually be of little or no value to employers.

-That’s partly why more and more successful businesses are taking a position that what matters when they’re looking at candidates is potential not pedigree, and skills over schools.
+That’s partly why more and more successful businesses are taking a position that what matters when they’re looking at candidates is potential not pedigree, skills not schools.

-So if your organization is still focusing on recruiting from a handful of elite schools, it may be time to rethink how — and where — you’ll fill your talent pipeline.
+If your organization is still using the U.S. News & World Report’s college rankings as a recruiting guide, it may be time to rethink how — and where — you fill your talent pipeline.
 Here are four tactics to help you find the skilled workers your company needs to get ahead and stay there:

 In her best-selling memoir, Becoming, former first lady Michelle Obama recounts her days as a campus recruiter for the Chicago law firm Sidley & Austin.
 She was adamant that the firm needed to look for more than candidates with perfect grades from perfect schools.